About Me

 Interaction Designer · Digital Content & Web

 Interaction Designer and front-end web developer at Kubik, a global experiential agency.
-Five years building CMS-driven content platforms, event websites, and interactive experiences for international brands — concept through deployment, in close coordination with account, production, and client stakeholders.
+Five years building CMS-driven content platforms, event websites, and interactive experiences for international brands, from concept through deployment, in close coordination with account, production, and client stakeholders.
 Based in Waterloo, Ontario.

 Most projects involve coordinating content across multiple stakeholders with distinct requirements, moving quickly between platforms, and maintaining clear documentation so everyone stays aligned.